bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 *   Related Post images on Edit Post (work in progress..)
 *   Share albums to socials from admin panel (in queue)
 *   More modules for creating photo gallery, audio playlist, video playlist
-*   Easily add to Post audio and video files with tags related to post tags
 *   Watermark/Crop image feature

 Create Slideshow Galleries with using tags and automatically add images to several galleries by assigning these tags to uploaded photos.